 Multiparty Session Types.
-Fowler [2016] describes an Erlang implementation of the Multiparty Session Actor framework proposed by Neykova and Yoshida [2017b] with a limited form of failure recovery; Neykova and Yoshida [2017a] present a more comprehensive approach, based on refining existing Erlang supervision strategies.
+Fowler [2016] describes an Erlang implementation of the Multiparty Session Actor framework proposed by Neykova and Yoshida [2014, 2017b] with a limited form of failure recovery; Neykova and Yoshida [2017a] present a more comprehensive approach, based on refining existing Erlang supervision strategies.
 Chen et al. [2016] introduce a formalism based on multiparty session types [Honda et al. 2016] that handles partial failures by transforming programs to detect possible failures at a set of statically determined synchronisation points.
-These approaches rely on a fixed communication topology, using mechanisms such as dependency graphs or synchronisation points to determine which participants are affected when one participant fails.
-For binary channels, delegation implies location transparency, thus we must consider dynamic topologies.
+These approaches rely on a fixed communication topology.
+Delegation implies location transparency, thus we must consider dynamic topologies.
+Adameit et al. [2017] describe a synchronous multiparty session calculus to handle link failures in distributed systems.
+They introduce optional blocks, inspired by subsessions [Demangeon and Honda 2012]; progress is maintained by specifying a set of default values to use should the subsession fail.